 These sweeping changes to the hospitality industry also saw a new category open up for Fermentation Permits – essentially, the ability to brew drinks.
 These drinks must still be consumed on the premises, as we’ve seen in the first test study case, the opening of CRAFT by Side Hustle on Al Maryah Island.

 Superseded by 2020 rule changes but left here for reference how it used to work.

 Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they purchase an alcohol license.

 How do I get an Alcohol license in Abu Dhabi?

-If you hold a residents visa, are aged over 21, earning at least 3,000AED per month and you are a non-Muslim, you can apply for an alcohol license which permits you to buy alcohol from licensed trading stores.
-These are inconspicuously signed but located all over the city, easy to locate on Google maps.
+If you hold a resident visa, are aged over 21, earn at least 3,000AED per month, and are a non-Muslim, you can apply for an alcohol license, which permits you to buy alcohol from licensed trading stores.
+These are inconspicuously signed but located all over the city, and they are easy to locate on Google maps.